nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.2 UI Component
 ![UI Class Diagram](images/Ui-Class-Diagram.png) <br/>
-*Figure 4: UI Class Diagram*
+*Figure 4: Ui Class Diagram*

-The UI component consists of a `UI` class that handles all user input and system output.
-The UI is only dependent on the `Main` class and does not interact directly with other classes, ensuring high cohesiveness and separation of roles.
+The Ui component consists of a `Ui` class which handles all user input and system output.
+The Ui is only dependent on the `Main` class and does not interact directly with other classes, ensuring a high level of cohesiveness and separation of roles.

-The `Ui` component listens for:
+The `Ui` component actively listens for:
-*   the execution of commands to print the result of the Command.
+*   the execution of commands to print the result of a `Command`.
-*   any exceptions thrown to show an error message to the user, instead of a program termination.
+*   any exceptions thrown to show an error message to the user, instead of an unexpected program termination.

 <br/>